 Escherichia Coli Bacterial Infection

-Toxoplasmosis gondii is the parasite that leads to toxoplasmosis.
+T. Gondii is the parasite that leads to toxoplasmosis.
 Cats act as carriers of this parasite, and it escapes through their feces in the form of oocysts.

 Roundworm Eggs and Larvae Toxocara Cati

-Now if those two are not enough, it is also possible that cat feces can contain roundworm and larvae.
 Roundworms are intestinal parasites that are common in kittens and cats.
 The first type is known as Toxocara cati.

 Is Cat Urine Dangerous for Humans?